JorelAli/CommandAPI/docssrc/src/conversion.md

 In these commands, the `plugin` refers to the plugin which has the command you want to convert and `cmdName` is the name of the command declared in the target plugin's `plugin.yml` file (just the main command, not the aliases!).

-The `LinkedHashMap<String, Argument>` can be used to provide argument checks that lets you apply the command UI to a bukkit command.
+The `List<Argument>` or `Argument...` can be used to provide argument checks that lets you apply the command UI to a bukkit command.

 <div class="example">